relativitydev/relativity-api-documentation/Relativity.API.md

 ### Release Notes

-- Introduced packaging scripts for kCura.Agent and kCura.EventHandler as Relativity.Agent and Relativity.EventHandler.
 - Enhanced agent execution with new interfaces to allow greater control and flexibility.
 - Improved thread safety in ServiceBusEnabledAgentBase.
 - Updated logging in Agent Base to include agent name in context.